What successful printers are doing with their MIS software to give them a competitive edge

 To stand out from your competitors and win more business, you need to target your campaigns to the right people.
 But how do you know which customers to target with which product?

-If your MIS has a built in CRM, you can use it to see the unique products your customers and prospects are interested in, and your sales team can use this data for more targeted communications.
+If your MIS has a built-in CRM, you can use it to see the unique products your customers and prospects are interested in, and your sales team can use this data for more targeted communications.

 The printers that are using their MIS to record this sort of information about their customers are the ones that are increasing sales and delivering a higher-level customer experience; after all, a 2019 study from Hotjar showed that the second biggest frustration customers have with companies is that its employees don’t understand their needs.

-So the advice from our experts is - make sure you’re making the most out of the CRM capabilities in your MIS, and that you’re recording (and using!) your CRM data for targeted sales and marketing engagements and customer communications.
+So the advice from our experts is - to make sure you’re making the most out of the CRM capabilities in your MIS, and that you’re recording (and using!) your CRM data for targeted sales and marketing engagements and customer communications.